fepegar/torchio/docs/source/README.rst

 `MRI magnetic field inhomogeneity (bias) <http://mriquestions.com/why-homogeneity.html>`_ or `k-space motion artifacts <http://proceedings.mlr.press/v102/shaw19a.html>`_.

+TorchIO is part of the official `PyTorch Ecosystem <https://pytorch.org/ecosystem/>`_, and it was featured at the `PyTorch Ecosystem Day 2021 <https://pytorch.org/ecosystem/pted/2021>`_.

+Many groups have used TorchIO for their research.
+The complete list of citations is available on `Google Scholar <https://scholar.google.co.uk/scholar?cites=8711392719159421861&sciodt=0,5&hl=en>`_.

 The code is available on `GitHub <https://github.com/fepegar/torchio>`_.
 If you like TorchIO, please give the repo a star!